jostrm/azure-rai-hax/instructions/scenarios/scenario-2-genai-evaluation.md

 In this lab we will focus on the evaluation feature of prompt flow.

 # Task 4:Run RAI evaluation for product-index only flow
 At your prompt flow created in the previous step, go to **Evaluation** tab under Tools.
 Here you could follow the wizard and create your evaluation.
-Use the test data in EVALUATION DATA folder of this repo.
+Use the test data in EVALUATION DATA folder (Contoso Test Data 3.jsonl) of this repo.
 Explore groundedness, relevance, coherence, fluency, GPT similarity, F1score and the other content satety matrixs.
 Spend some time to understand what these metrics mean.

 You could see how your flow works by e.g.using the **chat** functionality (make sure you have your automatic runtime running).
 Or for debugging purpose it's help to run the box one by one by clicking the "run" icon for each of them sequentially.
 In this way you get to monitor the output for each step.